philipperemy/deep-speaker/README.md

 #### From any WAV files

 There's an extra step here.
 We need to generate the cache for those new audio files.
-Let's divide the WAV files per speaker (one folder per speaker).
-The name of the folder is the attributed name of the speaker:
+Let's divide the WAV files per speaker, with one folder per speaker.
+The name of the folder must match with the name of the speaker.

 ```
-./samples/PhilippeRemy/
+samples
+└── PhilippeRemy
     ├── PhilippeRemy_001.wav
     ├── PhilippeRemy_002.wav
     ├── PhilippeRemy_003.wav
     ├── PhilippeRemy_004.wav
 ```

 Once it's done, we can run a cache update: